aarontran/snr-filaments/agenda.md

   values of mu).
 Brian: yeah, run this by Sean.
   (partially answered)

+  Observation:
+  Sean's unobtainable values -- with two bands, his chi-squared values are mostly under 1 except where the fit were unobtainable. chi squared values range from ~2 to 16, with <1 degree of freedom...

 * Ask Sean if there was any reason for 1sigma error in Table 7?
 I think I was seeing larger errors from brute-force chi-square in lmfit, even for 1 sigma (so it seemed like the errors in Table 7 came from sqrt of diag elements of